 —Karen S.

 When I first started working on this seeded rye bread, I approached it like I did my soft white sandwich bread recipe — I dumped all the ingredients in a bowl, kneaded vigorously with my stand mixer, and plopped it into a loaf pan.
-But following that method, the dough was so sticky and hard to handle and loaf after loaf baked up dry and dense.
-It wasn't pleasant to eat.
+Using that method, however, produced a dough that was so sticky and hard to handle.
+Loaf after loaf baked up dry and dense.
+It wasn't pleasant.

-I know caraway seeds can be a bit divisive — my husband hates them, but that's okay, more rye bread for me — but when I think of a deli-style rye bread the flavor that comes to mind really is the caraway seeds more than the flavor of the rye flour.
-So including caraway seeds was a non-negotiable for me.
+I know caraway seeds can be a bit divisive — my husband hates them (that's okay, more rye bread for me) — but when I think of a deli-style rye bread, the flavor that comes to mind really is the caraway seeds more than the flavor of the rye flour.
+So including caraway seeds was an obvious choice for me.

 Just like in my popular easy rye bagel recipe, the first step of this rye bread recipe uses one of the most useful techniques I learned in pastry school for adding flavor to dough: making a caraway seed tea.
-Letting the seeds steep in hot water for just 10 minutes softens the caraway seeds and infuses the dough more evenly with caraway seed flavor.
+Letting the seeds steep in hot water for just 10 minutes softens the caraway seeds and by using the water in the dough infuses it more evenly with caraway seed flavor.

 The final version of this seeded deli rye bread uses a blend of 25% rye flour and 75% bread flour.
 Rye flour on its own is notoriously bad at developing a strong gluten network, so blending it with a high-gluten flour like bread flour provides the necessary strength and structure for this rye bread to hold its shape.